uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/gemm.rst

 and :math:`\text{op}(A)` is an ``m``-by-``k`` matrix , :math:`\text{op}(B)` is an ``k``-by-``columns`` matrix, and :math:`C` is an ``m``-by-``columns`` matrix.

 Dense matrix storage is in either row-major or column-major format.
-Sparse matrix formats are compressed sparse row (CSR) formats.
+Sparse matrix formats are compressed sparse row (CSR) or coordinate (COO) formats.

 .. _onemkl_sparse_gemm_buffer: